Emacs Lisp: How to Write Keyword Completion Command

 to the hook completion-at-point-functions in your mode command body.

-The function xyz-completion-at-point
+The function xx-completion

-will not take any argument.
-It will return a list of this form:
+and return a list of this form:

 (START END COLLECTION .
 PROPS)